ibm-cloud-docs/codeengine/service-bind.md

    To see details of a service credential, run `ibmcloud resource service-key KEYNAME`.
 You can find all of the service keys in your resource group by running `ibmcloud resource service-keys`.
    {: tip}

-3. Bind the service to the application or job with existing credentials.
+3. Bind the service instance to the application or job with existing credentials.
 For example, the following `job bind` command binds the `my-object-storage` service instance with existing service credentials called `object-credential` to an existing job that is called `my-job`.

    ```
    ibmcloud ce job bind --name my-job --service-instance my-object-storage --service-credential object-credential